AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 ### Create

 Data in a tree may be added through several methods.
-Sample below demonstrates adding of
+Sample below demonstrates adding of a child into data grid on click on a button.

 {sample}Data\_Tree\_02{sample}